sathyar27/node-tryout/README.md

 **Fun with logs**

 Something has gone terribly wrong!
-* Files you will need: error.log,sample.log
+* Files you will need: error.log,sample.log (given in the repo)
 * Files you should submit : index.js (you can also have additional ones)

 *Log file parsing*